Swedish Radio Choir

 Swedish Radio Choir is regarded as one of the world’s most well-known and celebrated a cappella ensembles.
 The vision of the 32 singers is to deploy its exceptional sonic range to place its own special imprint on the A cappella and the choral symphonic repertoire.
 It is an ensemble in which each individual voice finds its place in a unified artistic expression.

 Their repertoire is incredibly rich, with a wide variety of genres and a generous mix of early and contemporary music, and almost everything in-between.
-In addition to their concerts with the Swedish Radio Symphony Orchestra in Berwaldhallen and their own series of concerts, the Choir is regularly engaged by conductors including Valery Gergiev and Daniel Harding for concerts, tours and recording.
+In addition to their own A cappella series in Stockholm the choir is regularly engaged with the Swedish Radio Symphony Orchestra and Daniel Harding for concerts, tours and recording.
 Claudio Abbado had invited the choir many times for concerts with the Berlin Philharmonic and Mahler Chamber Orchestra.

-The Latvian conductor regularly appears with the RIAS Kammerchor, NDR Radio Choir Hamburg, SWR Vokalensemble Stuttgart, Swedish Radio Choir, Danish National Vocal Ensemble and Choir and Netherlands Radio Choir.
+The Latvian conductor regularly appears with the RIAS Kammerchor, SWR Vokalensemble Stuttgart, , Collegium Vocale Gent, Danish National Vocal Ensemble and Choir and Netherlands Radio Choir.

-In recent years, Putniņš has worked extensively with young singers and conductors in various projects and masterclasses, such as Bachakademie Stuttgart, Kurt Thomas course, Vocaal Talent and Meesters & Gezellen.
+In recent years, Putniņš has worked extensively with young singers and conductors in various projects and masterclasses, such as Bachakademie Stuttgart, Vocaal Talent and Meesters & Gezellen.

 Kaspars Putniņš is recipient of the Latvian Grand Prix of Music and the Latvian Council of Ministers Award for Achievements in Culture and Science.